Yeasinoncode98/Learning_HTML/README.md

 ## ✨ Overview

-Welcome to *Learning_HTML* — a personal project by [Yeasinoncode98](https://github.com/Yeasinoncode98) for mastering HTML!
+Welcome to *Learning_HTML* — a personal learning lesson by [Yeasinoncode98](https://github.com/Yeasinoncode98) for mastering HTML!
 This repo features clean, semantic, and beautifully structured HTML for beginners and developers to learn and build upon.

 ---